grem11n/blog/content/post/cli-go-part0.md

 ## Los geht’s

-With this being said, see you in Part 1, where I’m talking about some initial setup and the first steps of building a CLI app with Go!
+With this being said, see you in Part 1, where I’m talking about some initial setup and the first steps of building a CLI app with Go.

+In the meantime you can subscribe to the [CatOps Telegram channel](https://t.me/catops) and [CatOps Newsletter](https://catops.substack.com/), so you don't miss the next part!